WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/phone-numbers.md

 ## Phone numbers in examples

 Use mock phone numbers instead of real ones in examples.
-For additional information about what phone numbers to use in examples, see [example phone numbers]().
+For additional information about what phone numbers to use in examples, see [Example phone numbers](https://make.wordpress.org/docs/style-guide/formatting/examples/#example-phone-numbers).

 ## Writing real phone numbers